potatobucket/RPG-stat-generator/README.md

 Bonus goals:

  - Manual stat allocation
- - Random names, races and classes for each generated character
+ - ~~Random names, races and classes for each generated character~~ ✔

 # Libraries used:

  - random
+ - csv